thaliaarchi/notes/projects/tar_library.md

   OS, until and only if they are used with the host filesystem.
 When converting to `Path`, `OsString::from_encoded_bytes_unchecked` could be used with appropriate sanitization first, to allow for more patterns of invalid UTF-8.
+- Date parsing is suspicious.
+For base-256 numbers, it doesn't handle negative numbers and only uses the last 8 bytes, whereas [Go](https://github.com/golang/go/blob/f19f31f2e7c136a8dae03cbfe4f8ebbb8b54569b/src/archive/tar/strconv.go#L93-L135) decodes all bytes, checks for overflow, and handles negative.
+- Retrieving the most precise version of each field, from the various extended headers, and parsing and verifying it is cumbersome.
+- It doesn't seem to support PAX format.
+- The rough edges and incompleteness implies a better library could be influential.

 ## Previous implementations